About This Trip

 Founded in 1969, Oceanic Society is America’s oldest 501(c)(3) nonprofit organization dedicated to ocean conservation.
 As pioneers of “eco travel,” our expeditions have been designed to directly support our mission.
 They not only positively impact our travelers, but also the people, places, and wildlife we go to see.
 Your expedition costs include fees that support conservation and promote sustainable livelihoods in the communities we visit, and Oceanic Society's earnings are invested back into our global research and conservation programs.
 In 2019, we also established our Expedition Impact Fund (EIF) as a way to grow our impact.
 The fund is seeded annually with money earned from our expeditions, and supplemented by donations from Oceanic Society travelers.
 Through the EIF, we award grants to our partners for their on-the-ground efforts to protect ocean habitats and the wildlife and human communities that depend on them.

-Day 4: Fish ID & Puerto Rican Cooking Class
+Day 4: Coral Surveys, Fish ID & Puerto Rican Cooking Class

 Enjoy a snorkel outing to practice your newly learned or improved fish ID skills.
-In the afternoon, we'll have a guest lecture by a local scientist, and, in the evening, a Puerto Rican cooking class.
+In the afternoon, we'll have a lecture to introduce Caribbean reef fish identification along with a guest lecture by a local scientist, and, in the evening, a Puerto Rican cooking class.
+(B,L,D)

 Day 5: Desecheo Island

 We'll take a chartered boat to Desecheo Island, 13 miles offshore.
 Desecheo is a small, uninhabited island that is a National Wildlife Refuge and a prime location for scuba diving and snorkeling.
 Our boat will take us to snorkel some of the reefs around the island, and we will compare fish communities and coral heath between Desecheo (offshore) and Tres Palmas (near shore).
-In the afternoon we will visit with the non-profit Friends of the Tres Palmas Marine Reserve to learn about their work.
+We will be joined by a local turtle biologist who will talk to us about his decades-long research on turtles in the area while we assist him with his monitoring surveys!
+(B,L,D)

 Day 6: Coral Reef Monitoring

-Today we will provide introductions to coral reef field sampling techniques, as well as lionfish awareness and a lionfish dissection.
-In the evening we'll head to the Rincón Art Walk in the town's central plaza to see local arts and crafts and listen to music.
+Today we will snorkel the reef to conduct fish community surveys using our fish ID skills and in the afternoon we will learn how to analyze all the data we’ve been collecting over the last few days.
+We will also meet another local scientist during a guest lecture.
+In the evening, we'll head to the Rincón Art Walk in the town's central plaza to see local arts and crafts and listen to music.
+(B,L,D)

-The first night of our expedition will be spent in charming Old San Juan.
 In Rincón we will stay in a two-family home, where each level has 3 bedrooms, 2 baths, a kitchen, living room, wifi, satellite TV and A/C. Each level has: 1 master bedroom with a queen bed and attached bathroom, 2 rooms that can be made up with 1 king bed or 2 twin beds.
 These two rooms have a shared bathroom.
 There is also an enclosed outdoor shower.
+The accommodation is walking distance to the marine reserve and located in a quiet, residential neighborhood.

 Your expedition will be led by one or more of the following expert naturalist guides: